KevinDusange/Assignment_3_Part_2/README.md

 ### Step 4: Copy the nginx configuration files

-After downloading the `nginx.conf` files we will need to move it to the nginx configuration directory which is `/etc/nginx/nginx.conf` using the command below:
+Now we will need to move the `nginx.conf` file to the nginx configuration directory which is `/etc/nginx/nginx.conf` using the command below:

 ```bash
 sudo cp nginx.conf /etc/nginx/nginx.conf